-Make sure the x-ray is digital, which have less radiation than conventional x-rays and if you are taking conventional, make sure it’s an E-film not a D-film.
-E is more sensitive to light than D-film is meaning there’s less radiation needed to expose the film.
+Make sure the x-ray is digital, which has less radiation than conventional x-rays and if you are taking conventional, make sure it’s an E-film, not a D-film.
+E is more sensitive to light than D-film is, meaning there’s less radiation needed to expose the film.

 The main thing to remember is that there has to be a good reason to take the x-ray.